shapito27/seo-audit/readme.md

 Html document seo audit (WIP)
 ==========

-This tool applies different SEO audits.
+This tool applies different SEO audits to HTML page.

 How it works:
 ----------